flame-engine/flame/doc/audio.md

 FlameAudio.audioCache.clear('explosion.mp3');
 ```

-There is also a `clearAll` method, that clears the whole cache.
+There is also a `clearCache` method, that clears the whole cache.

-This might be useful if, for instance, your game has multiple levels and each has a different
+This might be useful if, for instance, your game has multiple levels and each has a different set of
-soundtrack.
+sounds and music.

 Both load methods return a `Future` for the `File`s loaded.